Lab Members

 Neurobiology Graduate Student

-David is a first-year graduate student in Neurobiology.
+David is a third-year graduate student in Neurobiology.
 He graduated from McGill University, where he received his BS in Psychology and his MS in Neuroscience.
 His research investigates how efficient coding models can help us understand how information is computed in the retina.
 Outside the lab, he likes to work out and play games.

 Shiyang Pan

-Electrical and Computer Engineering Master Student
+Electrical and Computer Engineering PhD Student

 Shiyang is a graduate student in Electrical & Computer Engineering at Duke.
 She received her Bsc in Applied Mathematics from University of Liverpool and Xi'an Jiaotong-Liverpool University.
 Her research focuses on developing computational models and real-time methods to understand the activity of large-scale neural populations.
 When not doing research she enjoys music, reading, and creative writing.